nstclair13/blog/_posts/2017-08-11-ShawnKellyDemoReelReady.md

 This webinar was just posted by AnimationMentor and I wanted to share it here because I really think Shawn covered a lot of major topics worth thinking about when creating a demo reel.
 I've seen my fair share of reels, as well as made my own (duh), and he hit the nail on the head for almost everything discussed.

-It's a good hour+ long webcast but worth every minute you can watch.
+It's a good hour plus long webinar but worth every minute.
 Check it out below!

 <div>
     <span class="image fit_half">